PennTURBO/disease-diagnosis-knowledgegraph-pipeline/ICD9CM_SNOMED_MAP-to-RDF.md

     - `export UTS_PASSWORD=<SECRET>;history -d $(history 1)`

 - Browse to https://www.nlm.nih.gov/research/umls/mapping_projects/icd9cm_to_snomedct.html to determine the latest mapping file name, or write a script to scrape it.
 I don't believe you can even view the landing page without authenticating first.
 Perhaps the whole authentication, latest-file-identification and download process could be written into some TURBO/Drivetrain method.

+- Download the latest SNOMED-ICD9 mappings from the command line with `curl-uts-download.sh`

 `$ sh curl-uts-download.sh https://download.nlm.nih.gov/umls/kss/mappings/ICD9CM_TO_SNOMEDCT/ICD9CM_TO_SNOMEDCT_DIAGNOSIS_201812.zip`